avest/z9debug/README.md

 * For display performance... the console "pages" the results and large arrays are displayed with a "more" link.

+## Recommendations

+You can fairly quickly install Z9 Debug into any code base.
+It only requires a single include statement to enable it.

+After that, you can quickly add a few debug statements to your code and get instant results.

+And then what you can do is over time, add debug statements with any new code that you write or any existing code that you need to analyze.

+For my team, we have had the best results as far as maximizing productivity, minimizing defects, and being able to debug production sites (without any code changes) by adding a debug::variable() statement after pretty much every assignment statement that gets executed in the code.

+The real payoff of Z9 Debug is fully incorporating into your code.
+(We leave the debug statements in the code.
+Z9 Debug has been designed to keep the added code as clean and tidy as possible.)

+All of that said, Z9 Debug is a key part of how we code our projects.
+It is not meant to replace testing.
+It is one more tool that makes coding easier.
+Assuming you aren't starting over from scratch every day, all software ultimately becomes "opinionated software".
+The decisions that we make every day as to how we are going to collectively write our software as a team results in "opinonated software".
+Leaving debug statements in your code is an "opinionated" decision.
+You have to decide for yourself and your team if the cost of adding a debug statement to your code is worth the benefits.

+Our experience is that given the choice between code without debug logic and code with, the code with is the much better investment and will be much easier to maintain over time.
+Having the ability to instantly see and visually confirm the result of every assignment statement, the format of the data in every variable, and the path taken by every conditional statement is a huge productivity gain.
+It saves a ton of time when you are looking at someone elses code fresh for the first time.
+It elimiminates all of the mental processing that would otherwise be required to hold a picture in your head of what the code is doing and what the data looks like.
+It is easier to visually confirm results.
+It is easier to write a few lines of code and quickly confirm your code as you write it.

+My recommendation is that you spend a few minutes to install the software.
+Try adding a few debug statements to your code.
+Spend some time adding debugging statements to every assignment statement of a given method or function to get a feel for how it can work.
+Commit to using it rigorously for a few weeks to give it a chance.
+Just know that the real payoff comes over time when you go back to existing code and all of the debug statements are already there.
+And you have the ability to debug production code without makeing code changes.
+That is powerful.

 ## Requirements